prvtllc/blog-template/content/posts/sarkar-doe-internet-defamation-case.md

   - "Internet Defamation"
   - "Anonymous Online Defamation"
   - "Domingo Rivera"
-description: "Defamation lawsuit by a professor of pathology involving Internet defamation, which he claims cost him his employment at the University of Mississippi."
+description: "Defamation lawsuit by a professor of pathology involving Internet defamation, which he claims cost him his employment at the University of Mississippi.
+The Plaintiff, after losing his employment due to the commentary of the online individuals, understadably sought to discover the identity of his accusers.
+The ACLU, not surprisingly, got involved to protect the anonymous commenters.
+The claim was that the First Amendment protected the anonymity of the online posters reagarding Sarkar."
 ---

 **Are the identities of anonymous scientists who comment on other scientists' research online protected by the First Amendment?** This is the manner in which the Court of Appeals of Michigan phrased the issue.
 The case arose when a professor with an impressive record of achivemen in his field was terminated from his employment with the University of Mississippi.
 The reason?
 Online postings made anonymously in an online forum.